Skip to Content

 Where do you buy boneless leg of lamb?

-I buy mine when it’s on sale at Costco for this boneless leg of lamb recipe, but you can find it in mainstream grocery stores and international markets.
+I buy mine when it’s on sale at Costco for this boneless leg of lamb recipe, but you can find it in grocery stores and international markets.

 Should I marinate the lamb?

-While it’s true that lamb is naturally tender as it slowly cooks, proper seasoning is essential for achieving a roast that’s bursting with flavor; the right combination of herbs and aromatics can take your lamb to the next level.
+While it’s true that lamb is naturally tender as it slowly cooks, proper seasoning is essential for achieving a roast that’s bursting with flavor.
+The right combination of herbs and aromatics can take your lamb to the next level.

 Can I make the lamb roast ahead of time?